james-priest/udacity-nanodegree-react/docs/course-notes/react-fundamentals.md

 > }
 > ```
 >
-> This is slightly different from Facebook's [Setting the Initial State docs](https://facebook.github.io/react/docs/react-without-es6.html#setting-the-initial-state).
+> This is slightly different from Facebook's [Setting the Initial State docs](https://reactjs.org/docs/react-without-es6.html#setting-the-initial-state).
 >
 > Having state outside the `constructor()` means it is a [class field](https://github.com/tc39/proposal-class-fields), which is a proposal for a new change to the language.
 It currently isn't supported by JavaScript, but thanks to Babel's fantastic powers of transpiling, we can use it!
+>
+> The benefit of declaring state using the class field syntax is that we have less code to type if we don't need to create the `constructor()` method.

 #### Add State to Contacts App
 Right now our contacts array is living independently, outside our App component.